Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Introduction

-Our results show that for the case of periodic flickering input, the outputs of all three modules of the thalamocortical network respond with fundamental frequency similar to the input stimulus.
-Furthermore, time-series of all three modules are phase locked when the amplitude of the periodic pulses is high.
-However, with jittered flickering input, there is no phase locking even with high input amplitudes; also, the frequency domain response do not follow the input stimulus frequency.
+Our results show that for the case of periodic input, the fundamental frequencies in the outputs of all three modules of the thalamocortical network are same as that of the pulse stimulus.
+Furthermore, time series outputs of all three modules are phase locked when the amplitude of the input is high.
+However, with jittered input, there is no phase locking even with high input amplitude; also, the frequency domain response does not follow the input frequency.
 This is in agreement to Notbohm \emph{et al}'s observations in SSVEP.
 We note that the inter-module connectivities in the model need to be set to relatively low values to simulate the alpha rhythm state.
 With reduced synaptic connections between the LGN and the cortical layers, as well as between the two cortical layers, the outputs of both cortical layers oscillate in the alpha rhythmic band.
-However, in this alpha rhythmic state, both cortical layers are unresponsive to periodic flickering stimuli, even with high pulse amplitudes.
-When the inter-module synaptic connectivities are set to relatively higher values, the alpha rhythm disappears, and the cortical layers now start responding to periodic visual stimuli.
+However, in this alpha rhythmic state, both cortical layers are unresponsive to periodic stimuli, even with high pulse amplitudes.
+In contrast, when the inter-module synaptic connectivities are set to relatively higher values, the alpha rhythm disappears, and the cortical layers start responding to periodic stimuli.
 Thus, our study predicts a role of the thalamocortical circuit connectivities in simulating different brain `states'.
 In this regard, an experimental study on visual discrimination task by Hanslmayr \emph{et al}~\cite{hanslmayr2005} observed that when human subjects performed poorly in perceptual tasks, their EEG indicated large amplitude alpha oscillations.
 The authors speculate that such a `state' of the brain occurs when the cortex is largely `deactivated' with fewer synaptic activity.
 Conversely, a good perceptual task performance correspond to low amplitude alpha oscillations in the EEG.
 Such a brain state occurs when the cortex is `activated'.
 Our observations with the \textit{in silico} model are in alignment with these experimental observations: the unresponsive (to periodic flickering stimuli) network state with reduced inter-module connectivity is similar to the state of cortical deactivation, with reduced perception of visual stimuli, and responding with dominant frequency within the alpha rhythm; conversely, with increased inter-module connectivity, the alpha rhythms cease and the model starts responding to visual stimuli, simulating the state of cortical activation.